what is democracy?

 what can I do as a citizen to strengthen democracy?

-Civic engagement means working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
-It means promoting the quality of life in a community, through both political and non-political processes.
+Civic engagement means working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values, and motivation to make a difference in governance.
+It means promoting quality of life in a community through both political and non-political processes.

-Being civically engaged does not mean you have to march on Washington to make change but it does mean you are actively engaging within the local or state systems to help solve problems within your life and community.
+Being civically engaged does not mean you have to march on Washington to demand change, but it does mean you are actively engaging within the local or state systems to help solve problems within your life and community.

 …start by watching this